Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-List of comma-separated [multiaddresses](https://docs.libp2p.io/concepts/appendix/glossary/#multiaddr) of direct peers with which to establish and maintain connections.
+Lists comma-separated [multiaddresses](https://docs.libp2p.io/concepts/appendix/glossary/#multiaddr) of direct peers with which to establish and maintain connections.
 Direct peers are static peers with which this node will always exchange full messages, regardless of peer scoring mechanisms.
 Such peers will also need to enable you as direct in order to work.